E80 Kickoff Presentation

 Specifications: Effort and Completion

-The grading in E80 this semester for submission sheets and writing assignments will be based on whether or not your deliverables meet two different levels of specifications: effort and complete.
-The overall grade on an assignment will be determined by how many of the sections meet either effort or completion.
+The grading in E80 this semester for submission sheets and writing assignments is based on whether or not your deliverables meet two different levels of specifications: effort and complete.

 • Effort specs describe good-faith effort.